Secretly Canadian: History

 In 2007, the addition of Dead Oceans to Secretly Canadian and Jagjaguwar's partnership led to the formation of Secretly Group.
 In 2015, Secretly Group began a partnership with The Numero Group as well.

-In 2018, Secretly Canadian was listed as #8 on Paste Magazines top 10 record labels of 2018.
+In 2018, Secretly Canadian was listed as #8 on Paste Magazine's top 10 record labels of 2018.
 Jagjaguwar was listed as #4 and Dead Oceans was listed as #7.